Mental Health Franchise | FranchiseCoach

 FAQs

-Most focus on therapy sessions for real-life concerns like anxiety and depression.
-That usually includes one-on-one counseling, couples therapy, and family therapy—depending on the clinic’s model and staff.
+The majority of them will be focusing on providing therapy sessions for real-life issues such as anxiety and depression.
+They also provide one-on-one counseling, couples therapy and family therapy depending upon their model and staff.

 Final Thoughts